intel/pepc/docs/misc-tsc-amperf.md

 ## TSC

-The TSC is a 64-bit counter accessible via the RDTSC instruction.
+The TSC is a 64-bit counter accessible via the 'RDTSC' instruction.
 It provides a monotonically increasing timestamp that software uses for performance measurement and timekeeping.
 TSC effectively measures elapsed time at a constant frequency.

 On most modern Intel platforms, Linux uses TSC as the default clock source.
-Linux's high-resolution timer subsystem uses CPU's LAPIC controller in TSC deadline mode, which allows arming timer interrupts by specifying a target TSC value to trigger the interrupt at.
+Linux's high-resolution timer subsystem uses the CPU's LAPIC controller in TSC deadline mode, which allows arming timer interrupts by specifying a target TSC value to trigger the interrupt at.

 ### Legacy TSC

 In very old Intel processors, TSC stopped during C-states and scaled with CPU frequency changes.
-In later processor, TSC continued running in C-states but still scaled with frequency.
+In later processors, TSC continued running in C-states but still scaled with frequency.
 This behavior made TSC impractical for time measurements since dynamic P-state transitions would affect the counter rate.